widerdev/Diamond_price_prediction/README.md

-# This is my first readme file
+# This is my  readme file

 '''
 git init